Yi-ellen/CellTypeAnnotation/README.md

 We also proposes two optimization strategies for constructing WCSNs: first, logarithmic transformation of network edge weights to mitigate the skewed distribution problem of gene expression levels; second, integration of high-confidence gene regulatory networks to supplement WCSNs, thereby enhancing the integrity of network structure and biological interpretability.

+## Citation

+Yi-Ran Wang, Pu-Feng Du*.
+WCSGNet: a graph neural network approach using weighted cell-specific networks for cell-type annotation in scRNA-seq. *Frontiers in Genetics* (2025). doi: 10.3389/fgene.2025.1553352.

 ### 1. Platform and Dependency

 #### 1.1 Platform